Sherman Unger

-Sherman E. Unger (October 9, 1927 – December 3, 1983) was a former official in the administrations of Presidents Richard Nixon and Ronald Reagan, with his final role being the top lawyer for the United States Department of Commerce.
+Sherman Edward Unger (October 9, 1927 – December 3, 1983) was a former official in the administrations of Presidents Richard Nixon and Ronald Reagan, with his final role being the top lawyer for the United States Department of Commerce.
 Unger also was a federal judicial nominee to the United States Court of Appeals for the Federal Circuit at the time of his death.

 Early life and education

 Born in Chicago, Unger earned a bachelor's degree in 1950 from Miami University in Ohio and a law degree in 1953 from the University of Cincinnati College of Law.

 Professional career

 Unger began his career in the United States Air Force as a judge advocate, from 1953 until 1956.
 He then worked in private legal practice in Cincinnati as an associate and then as a partner for the firm of Frost & Jacobs from 1956 until 1969, when he became the general counsel of the United States Department of Housing and Urban Development.
 Unger served in that role until 1970.
 Unger worked as a vice president of Cincinnati-based American Financial Corp. from 1971 until 1972.
 From 1972 until 1981, Unger practiced law in Cincinnati and Washington, D.C.

 In 1981, Reagan appointed Unger to be general counsel for the United States Department of Commerce.